sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 > This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, and Windows 10 Mobile Enterprise

 <p style="margin-left: 20px">Added in Windows 10, version 1607.
 Allows the IT admin (when used with **Update/ActiveHoursEnd**) to manage a range of hours where update reboots are not scheduled.
 This value sets the start time.
-There is a 12 hour maximum from start time.
+There is a 12 hour maximum from end time.

+> [!NOTE]
+> The maximum difference from end time has been increased to 18 in Windows 10, version 1703.

 <p style="margin-left: 20px">Supported values are 0-23, where 0 is 12 AM, 1 is 1 AM, etc.